 The dealers will be able to deposit money to NBP electronically via a website portal, register vehicles on behalf of E&T department and issue license plates to customers at the dealership.

-The system is launched by Special Monitoring Unit (SMU), Law and Order, Chief Minister’s Office with the collaboration of Excise and Taxation (E&T).
+The system is launched by the Special Monitoring Unit (SMU), Law and Order, Chief Minister’s Office with the collaboration of Excise and Taxation (E&T).

 Senior Member SMU Salman Sufi told that this DVRS initiative is a part of SMU’s “Transport Sahulat Program” which is aimed at providing citizens with facilitation.